adam-p/yesterday-i-learned/javascript.md

 * `npm` has a [dedupe](https://www.npmjs.org/doc/cli/npm-dedupe.html) option that groups common dependencies higher up the dependency tree.
 * Use `bower` in place of npm for client side packaging to [avoid multiple versions of the same library sent to the client](http://stackoverflow.com/a/18652918).
 * [`{} + {}`](http://stackoverflow.com/a/9033306/1558430), when run as-is, is the addition of an [empty block](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) and an empty object.
 While two empty objects added together is `[object Object][object Object]`, because empty blocks are not empty objects (and it is entirely up to the interpreter and [the spec](http://www.ecma-international.org/ecma-262/5.1/#sec-12.1) to decide which one it is), the explicit construction of objects matters (`(a = {}) + {}` is adding two objects, for example)
+* Relatedly, *blocks* (`{...}`) are mere syntax for command groups.
+The `if` statement executes anything after it, which is either a single command, or a block, which is a group of commands.
 * node has a [debugger](http://nodejs.org/api/debugger.html).
 To use it, run `node debug` where you normally run `node`.
 * "[Every function in Node.js is asynchronous](http://code.tutsplus.com/tutorials/node-js-for-beginners--net-26314)", even the ones that are normally blocking.
 * `npm ls` lists installed packages.